 Why the Heat?

-In Baptiste Inspired Yoga, we use heat — or tapas*— as a tool for transformation.
+In Power Yoga, we use heat — or tapas*— as a tool for transformation.
 The challenge of putting your body into a pose in a 90-degree room with sweat running into your eyes creates an environment for transformation on and off of the mat.
 Inside this challenge, you learn to focus— on breath, on drishti, and on getting through the moment— and this skill can be applied to your life off the mat.
 When life turns up the heat, yoga teaches us to focus and stay calm and strong.
 In life just like in practice, rewards are just on the other side of the work.
 Cold, lavender towels, anyone?
 Do the work, and the towel is coming!

 Shaping Glass, Shaping Lives

 We heat the room to 90 degrees, using the heat as a tool to get deeper into the body.
 Heat softens the tissues and muscles and makes the body more malleable.
 Have you ever seen a glassblower at work?
 If glass is cold you can’t reshape it.
 Cold glass will break under even small amounts of pressure.
 Yet if you apply heat to glass, you can form it and bend it and mold it into shapes.
 Our bodies are no different.

 With the heat, you can shape your body in a way that might not seem possible at first.
 As your muscles loosen and your body changes, you can start to see where other things in your life are possible that you once thought couldn’t happen.
 Life opens up, on and off the mat.
 The heat melts away layers of resistance and old holding patterns, physically and energetically.